ZeroKun265/PoliMi-FEM-report-PAC/README.md

-LaTeX source code for a report about a loaded 2d frame structure made for university (Computer Aided Enginnering course))
+LaTeX source code for a report about various FEM simulations made for university (Computer Aided Enginnering course))

 Nothing more interesting, this is based off of PoliMi's thesis LaTeX template